finbourne/lusid-sdk-csharp-preview/sdk/docs/EntitiesApi.md

             var apiInstance = new EntitiesApi(Configuration.Default);
             var scope = scope_example;  // string | The scope
-            var effectiveAt = effectiveAt_example;  // string | The effective date of the origin.
+            var effectiveAt = effectiveAt_example;  // DateTimeOrCutLabel | The effective date of the origin.
             var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The as-at date of the origin. (optional)

             try